-Sokoliki Górskie - ruined tserkva of the Great Martyr Dimitri (1931)
+Sokoliki Górskie - ruined tserkva of the Great Martyr Dimitri (1931) at the Polish-Ukrainian border

-Photo: Zbigniew Nlewiadomsk
+Photo: Zbigniew Niewiadomski

 The Carpathian Convention is the first international agreement directly related to the cultural heritage of the Carpathians.
 Pursuant to Article 11 of the Carpathian Convention the Parties shall pursue policies aiming at preservation and promotion of the cultural heritage and of traditional knowledge of the local people, crafting and marketing of local goods, arts and handicrafts.
 The Parties shall aim at preserving the traditional architecture, land-use patterns (reflected in the cultural landscape of the Carpathians), local breeds of domestic animals and cultivated plant varieties, and sustainable use of wild plants in the Carpathians.